Backend Documentation

 );

-Executions Table#
+Executions Table

 CREATE TABLE executions (

-function_id UUID REFERENCES functions(id),
+function_uuid UUID REFERENCES functions(uuid),

 started_at TIMESTAMP,